35percent/heygate-regeneration/_steps/regen-objectives.md

 _"Behind the statistics lie households where three generations have never had a job...There are estates where the biggest employer is the drugs industry, where all that is left of the high hopes of the post-war planners is derelict concrete."_

-His government subsequently sets out a number of options for such inner-city _"difficult estates"_ in a [report](http://35percent.org/img/urban-task-force-report.pdf) which, _"favours autonomous housing landlord structures, separate from strategic local authorities"_ and proposes to _"use regeneration projects to attract ‘urban pioneers’ back into city centres."_
+His government sets out its plan for _"dealing with the legacy of large single tenure council estates"_ in a [report](http://35percent.org/img/urban-task-force-report.pdf) which, _"favours autonomous housing landlord structures, separate from strategic local authorities"_ _"diversifying tenure, income and ownership of large social housing areas."_ and proposes to _"restrict public subsidy for social housing developments of more than 25 homes to schemes where homes for rentare integrated with shared and full-ownership housing."_ and _"break the pattern of ghettoisation"_ and _"use regeneration projects to attract ‘urban pioneers’ back into city centres."_

 Fred Manson, Southwark’s Director of Regeneration who advised on the report, sets out the council’s own [regeneration strategy](http://heygate.github.io/img/RegenerationStrategy.pdf), which envisages _"the use of Council assets to lever in investment - through disposals, and re-investing resources in remaining assets."_